kiranbhil/flipkart-clone/README.md

 1. A user can register his account on the website.
 2. User can log in using firebase api.
 3. User can select the Quantity while purchasing any product
-4. User can checkout with razor's payment gateway through Card, UPI, Netbanking, etc.
+4. User can checkout with payment gateway through Card, UPI, Netbanking, etc.

 ## Snippets
 <p>